Vilzku/snibbets/README.md

 `yarn start`
 `yarn dev`

 The project is fully built on TypeScript and most of the errors are usually related to typing errors if not all the necessary packages are not installed.
 Therefore it may sometimes be required to install ja build both client and server separately by hand.
+Production build was such a nightmare that I am not even going to document it until I get it working.

 # Feature list and points